cloudfright/blog/cloudfright-blog/content/posts/hello-hugo-pt1.md

 brew install hugo
 ```

-Next, you can create a new Hugo site with
+Next, you can create a new Hugo site with:

 ```
-hugo new site posts/mymarkdownfile.md
+hugo new site <name of site> -f yml
 ```

 This command builds the Hugo folder structure and adds the templates and supporting files you'll need to build a static site.
 The ```hugo new``` command takes various [flags](https://gohugo.io/commands/hugo_new/).